mumitprottoy/voice-chat-ai/README.md

-Just clone/download the HTML file, open with a browser and it is ON!
+Just clone/download the HTML file (tts.html), open with a browser, and it is ON!